Banking agent: Experience with banking agents

 Pioneering banks, microfinance institutions, and mobile operators started to experiment with banking agent networks in various countries around the world such as Brazil, Peru, Colombia, Kenya, Mexico, Pakistan, the Philippines, and South Africa.

-Latin America is the region with the strongest development towards banking agents.
-Here governments concerned about expanding financial sector infrastructure have adjusted regulation and are providing incentives for banks to reach new geographies and new client segments through banking agents.

 Brazil is probably the most developed market where banking agents have significantly increased financial system infrastructure.
 Seventy-four institutions are currently managing around 105,000 points of sale in Brazil that reach all 5,561 municipalities.
 Within only 5 years, the banking agent network facilitated 12.4m new bank accounts and today the network comprises 56 percent of all points of sale in the Brazilian financial system.
 Financial institutions in other Latin-American markets such as Peru, Colombia, and Mexico have started to learn from the Brazilian experience, adjusted their regulation, and established their own banking agent networks.
 Pioneers in other regions can be found in Kenya, Mongolia, South Africa, and the Philippines.